pantheon-systems/documentation/source/content/relaunch.md

 9. In the old Site Dashboard, [downgrade the site from a paid plan to Sandbox](/site-plan/#cancel-current-plan).
 10. In the old Site Dashboard, [remove the existing card as a payment method for the site](/site-billing/#do-not-bill-this-site-to-a-card).
 If you're a contract customer, you can skip this step.

-## Relaunch Frequently Asked Questions
+## Frequently Asked Questions

-### Why is this special Relaunch process needed?
+### Why is this process needed?
+While you can simply remove domains from an old site and then add them to a new one, HTTPS certificates will not be immediately available for the new site.
+This can cause security warnings for client browsers, and potentially affect processes that require a secure connection (like commerce transactions).

-You can just do steps 2 and 3 above and then immediately change DNS, but then the new site will not immediately have an HTTPS Certificate that is valid for the site.
-The relaunch procedure temporarily uses the old site's already-provisioned HTTPS Certificate until the new site has its certificate provisioned and fully ready for use.
+This procedure temporarily uses the existing HTTPS certificate until the new one is generated and ready for use.

-### During this process, is there any downtime my site will experience?
+### Will my site experience downtime?
 Once you complete step 2, the domain is unreachable until you add it to a new site in step 3.
 We recommend copying and pasting the domain name and opening up the sites in a few different tabs in your browser for a quick transition.
-(Or use Terminus commands.)

-Also, having a long TTL on the DNS records that are changing can cause you to get HTTPS Certificate errors during this process.
-The TTL (Time To Live) value of a DNS record is how long a DNS record can be cached around the Internet.
-During a relaunch, it would be ideal to have it be 600 seconds or so (only 10 minutes).
-When not launching a site, DNS lookups for your viistors will go faster if you have a large TTL, for example 86400 seconds (1 day).
-But during a Relaunch, this becomes a problem, as for the next 86400 seconds after you make a DNS change, some visitors will be getting the old record and some new.
-So, well before the launch, lower the TTL to a short amount of time like 600 seconds.
-Update the TTL on the DNS records and then wait longer than the previous TTL time before launching.
+You can also use [Terminus](/terminus/) to run the two commands in immediate succession.

+Also, having a long [TTL](/dns#dns-terminology) on the changing DNS records increases the chance of HTTPS Certificate errors during this process.
+During a relaunch, it's recommended to have a TTL as low as possible (most DNS providers set a lower limit of 300 seconds, or 5 minutes).

-Finally, steps 2-6 should be done in the same time period.
-Once you complete steps 2-3, the old site's HTTPS certificate will be removed within a few hours and the new site's HTTPS certificate will be available within an hour.
-As soon as that is done, to minimize invalid HTTPS certificates, you should immediately change the DNS as described in step 5.
+Finally, the relaunch procedure should be done as a single process, as quickly as possible.
+Once you remove a domain from a site, the existing HTTPS certificate will be removed within a few hours and the new site's HTTPS certificate will be available within an hour.
+Be ready to update your DNS records as soon as the new certificate is available to minimize the chance of visitors encountering an invalid HTTPS certificate.

+### Why do I need to lower my DNS TTL?
+When not launching a site, best practices usually suggest DNS a longer TTL (for example, 86400 seconds or one day), to reduce the amount of DNS lookups visitor browsers need to perform.
+But during site relaunch a long TTL can extend the time frame where visitors are pointed to the old site, while new visitors are pointed to the new site.

+It's recommended to lower the TTL well before a site relaunch.
+Remember that DNS records propagate across many different servers, and aren't refreshed until the record on *each server* up the tree expires.
+This means that a record with a 1-day TTL can take several days to be updated across DNS servers globally.

 ### When do I actually switch the site from the old site to the new one?

-As soon as you complete Step 3, visitors to your domain will see the new site.
-But technically, until Step 5 is complete and DNS is fully propogated, your visitors may still be seeing the new site with the old site's HTTPS certificate that will be going offline shortly.
+As soon as you complete step 3, visitors to your domain will see the new site.
+But technically, until step 5 is complete and DNS is fully propagated, your visitors may still be seeing the new site with the old site's HTTPS certificate that will be going offline shortly.

 ## See Also
 - [Launch Essentials](/guides/launch/)